misuo/spirit-markdown/readme.md

 * [ ] Ensure that unit tests matching the CommonMark unit tests are part of unit tests.
 Missing ones should be added.
 * [ ] *... other?*

+# Ideas

+* [ ] Add performance measurements to compare with other implementations.

 # License